AlixAbbasi/Triton-Symbolic/README.md

 # Triton-Symbolic
-Symbolic Execute of Triton Malware in ANGR
+Symbolic Execution of Triton Malware in ANGR